LeiMa0324/Hamlet/README.md

 * Process the raw data of NYC Taxi and Smart Home data sets

 **baselines package**
-* All baseline models including greta, sharon, mcep
+* All baseline models including greta, sharon, etc

 **hamlet package**
 * Graph - super class of all hamlet graphs